hakuhodo-technologies/scope-rl/docs/rtbgym_about.rst

 Standard Environment
 ----------
-    * *"RTBEnv-discrete-v0"*: Standard RTB environment with discrete action space.
+    * :class:`RTBEnv-discrete-v0`: Standard RTB environment with discrete action space.
-    * *"RTBEnv-continuous-v0"*: Standard RTB environment with continuous action space.
+    * :class:`RTBEnv-continuous-v0`: Standard RTB environment with continuous action space.

 Custom Environment
 ----------
-    * RTBEnv: The basic configurative environment with continuous action space.
+    * :class:`RTBEnv`: The basic configurative environment with continuous action space.
-    * CustomizedRTBEnv: The customized environment given action space and reward predictor.
+    * :class:`CustomizedRTBEnv`: The customized environment given action space and reward predictor.

 Configurative Modules
 ----------
-    * WinningPriceDistribution: Class to define the winning price distribution of the auction bidding.
+    * :class:`WinningPriceDistribution`: Class to define the winning price distribution of the auction bidding.
-    * ClickThroughRate: Class to define the click through rate of users.
+    * :class:`ClickThroughRate`: Class to define the click through rate of users.
-    * ConversionRate: Class to define the conversion rate of users.
+    * :class:`ConversionRate`: Class to define the conversion rate of users.

 Note that, users can customize the above modules by following the abstract class.
 We also define the bidding function in the Bidder class and the auction simulation in the Simulator class, respectively.